Key Concepts

 Editing a Blueprint

-Once a Blueprint exists, you can modify it in two ways:- Inline Editing — click on any node to edit its name, expression, or conditions directly on the canvas.
+Once a Blueprint exists, you can modify it three ways:- Inline Editing — click on any node, description, or heading to edit it in place.

-- AI Editing — select a node, press Ctrl+I, and describe what you want to change in natural language.
-Leapter’s AI modifies the logic for you.
+- AI Editing — select a node, press Ctrl+I (Cmd+I on Mac), and describe what you want to change in natural language.
+AI modifies the logic for you.

 Testing